QuhiQuhihi/Factor-Strategy-for-Corporate-Bond-/(Chapter3)Porfrolio_model/README.md

 ## Benchmark3 - Equal Weight

 We will use equal weight portfolio 1/N as the simplest but powerful enough benchmark.
 Existing research propose power of 1/n portfolio in relative criteria.
 The author compares the 1/n portfolio among all possible portfolios to prove that other optimization based methods makes absoulte difference.
-But they also argue that it was not easy to find weakiness of 1/n very simple portflio.
+But they also argue that it was not easy to find weakiness of 1/n very simple portflio. [(11)] The author of existing research paper enumerate all possible portfolios within a specified asset universe, and compare the 1/n portfolio among all possible portfolios to find that 1/n is not really better than the average portfolio.
+But, the author also state that 1/n portfolio showed great performance compare to its simplicity and it was not easy to prove existence of alternative solution.